-Bootstrapping Univariate Observations
+<h2>Bootstrapping Univariate Observations

-Example 1a: Standard Error of the Median.
-A psychologist collects waiting times in a sample of N = 5 subjects to gain insight into the larger population of people.2 She believes the population’s distribution is likely skewed and decides the research question is best addressed by the median and its variability.
+<h3>Example 1a: Standard Error of the Median

+<bt>A psychologist collects waiting times in a sample of N = 5 subjects to gain insight into the larger population of people.<fnc>2 She believes the population’s distribution is likely skewed and decides the research question is best addressed by the median and its variability.
 Unfortunately, the median does not have a closed-form equation for a standard error.
 One convenient solution is to use a bootstrap, which has ﬁve stages.

+<fn>2For a discussion of how to select a worthy research question, see Volume??, Chapter ??, this handbook.

+<bt>

-Stage 1: Collect the sample and calculate the observed median, MDObs, from the N scores.
+<nl>Stage 1.
+Collect the sample and calculate the observed median, MDObs, from the N scores.

-Stage 2: Prepare the sampling frame, which can be thought of as a pool of scores.
+Stage 2.
+Prepare the sampling frame, which can be thought of as a pool of scores.
 In this example, all ﬁve observed scores are placed in the sampling frame.

-Stage 3: Draw N=5 scores with replacement from the sampling frame; this creates one bootstrap sample.
+Stage 3.
+Draw N=5 scores with replacement from the sampling frame; this creates one bootstrap sample.
 Repeat this process many times, say B = 9,999.

-Stage 4: The bootstrap distribution is formed by calculating the median of each bootstrap sample.
+Stage 4.
+The bootstrap distribution is formed by calculating the median of each bootstrap sample.
 Each bootstrapped statistic is denoted with an asterisk.
 The bootstrap distribution is the collection of B bootstrapped medians: MD*1, MD*2, ..., MD*9999.

-Stage 5: The standard error of the median is estimated by the standard deviation of the bootstrap distribution.
+Stage 5.
+The standard error of the median is estimated by the standard deviation of the bootstrap distribution.</nl.

+<eq>

 (1)

-Suppose the observed scores were 1, 4, 10, 50, and 80, and the summaries are MDObs = 10 and Table ??.1 illustrates possible simulation outcomes.
+<bt>Suppose the observed scores were 1, 4, 10, 50, and 80, and the summaries are MDObs = 10 and Table <tco>24.1 illustrates possible simulation outcomes.
 In the ﬁrst bootstrap sample, the values 4 and 50 were drawn twice, whereas 1 and 80 were never drawn.
 In the second-to-last sample, the ﬁve drawn scores were coincidentally the same as the observed sample.
 In the last sample, 4 was drawn almost every time.

 In Stages 2 and 3, a sampling frame was formed and ﬁve scores were randomly drawn from it repeatedly.
 The goal was to mimic the median’s variability that would occur if additional samples of N = 5 were drawn from the population.
 For many types of bootstraps, the best sampling frame is simply the observed sample.

-Table 1 Here

 In Stage 4, a bootstrap distribution of medians was built to make an inference about the median of the population.
 Using a sample’s statistic to estimate a population parameter follows the plug-in principle; the median is the plug-in statistic in this example (Efron & Tibshirani, 1993, Chapter 4).

 A statistic’s standard error quantiﬁes the variability in its sampling distribution.
 Instead of calculating the spread of a theoretical sampling distribution (closed-form mathematical solutions that exist for statistics such as , r, and t, but not for MD), we calculate the spread in an empirical sampling distribution in Stage 5.